 In China, the Han Dynasty was the first to use water as a power source between 202BC and 9AD.
 They used it to mill grain, make paper, and break iron ore.
 Later in the 18th century, Richard Arkwright used water to power his cotton mill in England.
 That marked the beginning of the widespread use of hydropower.

 Humans have tapped into wind and solar energy to create electricity.
-However, hydroelectricity still dominates the renewable energy industry in the US, China, South America, Africa, and some parts of Europe in total electricity production.
+However, in total electricity production, hydroelectricity still dominates the renewable energy industry in the US, China, South America, Africa, and some parts of Europe.

-A non-federal hydroelectric power plant can only be established with a license from the Federal Energy Regulatory Commission.
+A non-federal hydroelectric power plant can only be established with a Federal Energy Regulatory Commission license.
 The commission also monitors existing facilities in conjunction with the US Fish and Wildlife Service and the Environmental Protection Agency.

 Perhaps the most important benefit of hydropower is its renewability.
-It uses water as a natural resource that natural river flow and rainfall replenishes.
+It uses water as a natural resource for replenishing natural river flow and rainfall.